 All Other Fees.
-For 2013, consisted of fees for licensing software for accounting research.
-For 2012, consisted of assistance with the evaluation of a third party logistics provider and fees for licensing software for accounting research.
+For 2014 and 2013, consisted of fees for licensing software for accounting research.

 Has the Audit Committee determined PricewaterhouseCoopers LLP's independence from the Company?

 The Audit Committee has considered the non-audit services provided by PricewaterhouseCoopers LLP and determined that the provision of such services had no effect on PricewaterhouseCoopers LLP's independence from the Company.